sfigg/commercialization-public/manufacture/iot/create-a-basic-image.md

 ### Build a Raspberry Pi BSP (New for Windows 10, Version 1703)

-1. Extract [rpibsp.zip](https://github.com/ms-iot/iot-adk-addonkit/releases/download/RPiBSP/rpibsp.zip) to a folder on your hard drive, for example C:\\BSP
+1. Extract [rpibsp.zip](https://github.com/ms-iot/iot-adk-addonkit/releases/download/RPiBSP/rpibsp.zip) to a folder on your hard drive, for example. `C:\BSP`.

-2. From the IOT Core Shell, navigate to C:\BSP, and run `build.cmd`.
-This will add the pakages necessary to create a project with the RPi2 BSP
+2. From the IOT Core Shell, navigate to `C:\BSP`, and run `build.cmd`.
+This will add the packages necessary to create a project with the RPi2 BSP.

 ```
 cd c:\BSP
 build.cmd
 ```
-For more information on available bsps, see [Windows 10 IoT Core BSPs](https://docs.microsoft.com/windows/iot-core/build-your-image/createbsps).
+For more information on available BSPs, see [Windows 10 IoT Core BSPs](https://docs.microsoft.com/windows/iot-core/build-your-image/createbsps).

 ### Build packages